 We couldn’t lose sight of other important problems like climate change and social inequality, which are at risk of being exacerbated or put on the backburner as a result of the pandemic.
 By continuing to focus on these issues, we made headway, for example:

-You can find out more below on our activities across FY20 with our full sustainability scorecard data being available in January 2021.
+You can find out more below on our activities across FY20 with our full non-financial scorecard data here.

 How we’re continuing to tackle the climate crisis and the importance of a green recovery